 We ask that users respect the intended use of these rooms.
 In times of high demand, groups will be given priority, and individuals in rooms may be asked to relocate.

 The Immersion Studio is currently under construction.
-We anticipate this room will be open for booking in early 2018.
+We anticipate this room will be open for booking in fall 2018.